ROBERT SIEGEL, Host:

 CONTRERAS: Before a meeting with Hispanic advocacy groups, Burns said the film is a departure because it uses anecdotal interviews to tell the story from the bottom up rather than presenting academics, historians and other experts.

 CONTRERAS: It's specifically because the Burns' film is presented as definitive that Hispanics and Native Americans are so upset while African-American soldiers and Asian Americans are interviewed in the film.
-According to those who either seen excerpts or read the script, there are no Latinos or Native Americans included in the documentary.
+According to those who have either seen excerpts or read the script, there are no Latinos or Native Americans included in the documentary.

 CONTRERAS: Alfred Galvan has not seen the documentary.
-He's a member of the veterans group, American GI Forum, which is part of a broad coalition protesting the lack of Latino and Native American presence in the film.
+He's a member of the veterans' group American GI Forum, which is part of a broad coalition protesting the lack of Latino and Native American presence in the film.

-Mr. GALVAN: I don't know what this man was thinking.
+GALVAN: I don't know what this man was thinking.
 There's got to be us included fully like the rest of them.

 CONTRERAS: PBS and Ken Burns say the film is finished and will not be re-cut.
 One Latino producer has sympathy for their predicament.
 Louise Ortiz is the managing director of Latino Public Broadcasting, which represents Hispanic producers hoping to sell their work to public broadcasters, including PBS.
-He said there are issues of representation if Latinos are excluded from the documentary but...
+He says there are issues of representation if Latinos are excluded from the documentary but...

-Felix Contreras, NPR News.
+CONTRERAS: Felix Contreras, NPR News.